 Have different people deal with different stages of the disciplinary process

 Ideally, different people should deal with different stages of the disciplinary process to maintain impartiality and allow for fair investigations, disciplinary hearings and appeals.
-However, this may be difficult for smaller businesses.
+Senior managers are normally in the best position to do this, and must be not involved in the case.
+However, completing each stage with different personnel may be difficult for smaller businesses.

 Deal with disciplinary issues promptly

-Tribunals will not be impressed if an employer takes too long when dealing with a disciplinary case.
+Employment tribunals will not be impressed if an employer takes too long when dealing with a disciplinary case.
 Some cases will naturally take longer than others, but unexplained delays should be avoided.
+Remember, an investigation can take time and may take several meetings to resolve.
+Acting promptly will also show the employee and tribunal that the case is being taken seriously.
 Remember to keep those involved up-to-date on any potential delays.

 Allow employees to appeal

 Employers need to give employees the chance to appeal when the outcome of a disciplinary hearing is reached.
 Appeals should be unbiased and dealt with impartially by a manager not previously involved with the case.
 The employee’s right to appeal should be made clear when the disciplinary hearing has concluded, along with how to make one and the timescale for lodging the appeal.
 The decision should be confirmed within five working days.